Joao-Peterson/pnet/README.md

 Created by João Peterson Scheffer - 2022.
 Version 1.0-0.

 Licensed under the MIT License.
 Please refeer to the LICENSE file in the project root for license information.

+# TODO

+- Don't make matrix.h visible to end user
+- Make special calls for readind the output, or make up another type of abstraction that don't involves matrix_int_t